HankB/game_of_life/C++/README.md

 ## Status

-Working on the processes that move from one generation to the next, testing along the way.
+* Working on the processes that move from one generation to the next, testing along the way.
+* `ctest` does mot yet perform all tests (valgrind.)
+* Need to refactor some testing and provide better coverage.

 ## Strategy